ejsorrento/SIEM-with-Hands-on-SOC-Analyst-Training/README.md

 ![1_OFaFyshfXVJkheFmGEsuwg](https://github.com/user-attachments/assets/9a052f5e-0f94-4797-9d8f-2e8936d434a1)

-2. Search for “Elastic Defend” and click on it to open the integration page.
+2. Locate for “Elastic Defend” and click on it to open the integration page.

 ![2_StUpb5eGGZ5SzIbURBqCLA](https://github.com/user-attachments/assets/13978a48-88c0-40ba-8cb4-54c96e970abc)